bculberson/uniq/README.md

 # uniq
-go service to guarantee uniqueness with expirations, backed by boltdb
+go service to guarantee uniqueness with expirations, in memory storage

 uses raft for leader election and haproxy for leader routing/load balancing